rcortese/file-mover/README.md

 - **Source Folder**: The directory to be monitored for new files.
 - **Destination Folder**: The directory where files will be moved, preserving the directory structure.
+- The script also respects the `SOURCE_FOLDER` and `DEST_FOLDER` environment variables.
+If set, these values override command-line arguments and defaults.

 ## Example